hereldar/KairosId/README.md

-# KairosID
+# KairosId

-KairosID is a high-performance C# library for generating unique, time-ordered identifiers.
+**KairosId** is a high-performance C# library for generating unique, time-ordered identifiers.
 It is designed to be lightweight, efficient, and easy to use in modern .NET applications.

+> [!TIP]
+> **What's in a name?** The name comes from the ancient Greek word *kairos* (καιρός), which refers to the "opportune moment" or "the right time"—unlike *chronos* (χρόνος), which refers to chronological or sequential time.
+This library is designed to be exactly that: the opportune identifier for your modern .NET applications.

 ## Features